 The Center has a self-insured health plan for its employees.
-A third party administrator handles claims and records.
-The Center has a \$30,000 specific stop-loss per employee each calendar year, with the total stop-loss for each calendar year based on the number of employees enrolled and the amount of premiums and other costs.
-The amount of the liability for claims incurred, but not paid as of year-end as of June 30, 2014 and 2013 totaled \$67,416 and \$54,092, respectively.
+A third-party administrator handles claims and records.
+The Center has a \$40,000 specific stop-loss per employee each calendar year, with the total stop-loss for each calendar year based on the number of employees enrolled and the amount of premiums and other costs.
+The amount of the liability for claims incurred, but not reported as of year-end as of June 30, 2015 and 2014, totaled \$166,521 and \$67,416, respectively.